nicoddemus/nicoddemus.github.io/_src/content/pycharm.md

 Like Eclipse, PyCharm also supports a task based workflow.

-PyCharm thought comes out of the box with a ton of connectors available (Mantis, Jira, Bugzilla, etc).
-Also, when you start a task, it asks if you would like to create a new feature branch for that task, with configurable branch name.
+PyCharm however comes out of the box with a ton of connectors available (Mantis, Jira, Bugzilla, etc).
+Also, when you start working a task, it asks if you would like to create a new feature branch for that task, with configurable branch name.

 (pic)

-This avoids having to manually create a task which is a little tedious (having the task id on hand, picking a name, etc).
+This avoids having to manually create a branch, which is a little tedious (having the task id on hand, choosing a name, etc).
 Bonus points.

+## Fast ##

+I noticed that PyCharm scans source for code completion much faster than Eclipse, and without interrupting your work.
+It is really frustrating when you try to save a file and Eclipse stops you from doing so by displaying a modal progress dialog...

 # Points #